willi-menapace/tennis-court-detection/README.md

 format).

 ```
-Usage: ./detect video_path [output_path]
+Usage: ./detect directory_path
-       video_path:  path to an input avi file.
+       directory_path:  path to an input image directory.
-       output_path: path to an output file where the xy court point coordinates will be written.
-                    This argument is optional.
-If not present, then a window with the result will be opened.
 ```

-## Output file
+## Output format

+For each image `<imagename>` in the input directory, two output files are produced.
+`<imagename>.with_lines.png` contains a visualization of the detected lines.
-The output file contains one point per line.
+`<imagename>.txt` contains one point per line.
 The XY coordinates are separated by a semicolon ";".
 The points are in the following order:

 ```